soumende1/BehavioralCloning/README.md

 #This was used for setting the environment

-# Use TensorFlow without GPU
+### Use TensorFlow without GPU
 conda env create -f environment.yml

-# Use TensorFlow with GPU *This was used when the code was run in AWS EC2 instance) #
+### Use TensorFlow with GPU *This was used when the code was run in AWS EC2 instance) #
 Note- I needed to install cuDNN compatible libraries and header files as the [NVDIA setup instructions](https://developer.nvidia.com/rdp/cudnn-archive )as well on the top of above conda env create -f environment-gpu.yml

 ## To train the model
-The following python scrip needed to be run in the working folder
+The following python scrip was run in the working folder to train the model

 python model.py

-This will generate a file model-000.h5 whenever the performance in the epoch is better than the previous best.
+This will generate a file model-000.h5.
+Whenever the performance in the epoch is better than the previous best.
 For example, the first epoch will generate a file called model-001.h5.
+One the training is complete, rename the file to model.h5

 ## To Test the model
-Once the training is comple , we need to check the performance of the model by first Start up the Udacity self-driving simulator, choose a scene and press the Autonomous Mode button.
+Once the training is complete , we need to check the performance of the model by first starting up the Udacity self-driving simulator, then choose a track and press the Autonomous Mode button.

-Then, run the model as follows: python drive.py model.h5
+Then, run the model by running the following script: python drive.py model.h5